stefanusivanlaksono/Credit_Card_Clustering/README.md

 - -1 : Means clusters are assigned in the wrong way

 ## Features Selection
-We want to create clustering model that has high interpretability.
-We only focused on some features that have significant impact to the cluster results. by checking the importance of each features to each clusters.
+We want to build a model that has high interpretability, so feature selection can be done to reduce the model complexity.
+Selected features will have significant impact to the cluster results.
+Feature selection was done in the following procedures:

 1. Cluster the dataset using all features and evaluate the clustering results for each cluster algorithm
 2. Select the optimal number of cluster for each cluster algorithm